-E.g., Mamine, F.; Farès, M. (2020): Barriers and Levers to Developing Wheat-Pea Intercropping in Europe: A Review, Sustainability 2020, 12, 6962; doi:10.3390/su12176962.
+1E.g., Mamine, F.; Farès, M. (2020): Barriers and Levers to Developing Wheat-Pea Intercropping in Europe: A Review, Sustainability 2020, 12, 6962; doi:10.3390/su12176962.

 Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency.
-Neither the European Union nor the granting subsolutions he held researched for the head particular than the subsolutions of the properties particular than the subsolutions of the properties of the properties the properties of the prop
+Views and opinior expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency Neither the European Union nor the granting authority can be held responsible for them.